Art By Machinery

 On a Beach

 |Slow Was My Heart

 After The Verve imploded in the late '90s, various members went various ways; vocalist Ashcroft elected to record Alone With Everybody, producing what I suppose could be called a modern singer-songwriter album; largely mid-paced, plenty of acoustic guitar, pedal steel (B.J.
 Cole, of course), real strings - you get the idea.
 There are the requisite number of tracks with programmed percussion to keep radio programmers happy, and Ashcroft's voice veers between 'sensitive' and a more macho style, particularly on the upbeat New York.
 This is the sort of album that fulsome reviewers often describe as having a 'lambent beauty' or somesuch; I'm afraid that to my ears it's just plain dull, but then what do I know?
 You may have gathered by now that I'm not wild about this sort of stuff, but it's done well enough that I can't find it in myself to give it a real slagging.

 There are plenty of 'real' instruments on display, along with the programmed stuff, including an all-too brief Hammond part by Chuck Leavell on You On My Mind In My Sleep.
-Ashcroft plays Mellotron on two tracks: Slow Was My Heart is a balladic number with a little 'Tron flute near the beginning, though I can't tell whether the strings later in the song are real or 'Tron.
-Everybody is another mid-paced effort, and this time the strings are definitely 'Tron-produced, along with some more flutes.
+Ashcroft plays Mellotron on two tracks: Slow Was My Heart is a balladic number with a little Mellotron flute near the beginning, though I can't tell whether the strings later in the song are real or Mellotronic.
+Everybody is another mid-paced effort, and this time the strings are definitely Mellotron-produced, along with some more flutes (spot the key-click at the end of the track).
 Like the rest of the album, the Mellotron parts are decidedly average without actually being bad, so I find it difficult to recommend this on any grounds, really, unless you're a Verve fan, in which case you've probably got it already.